WelcometoMyGarden/welcometomygarden/README.md

 You will need a Mapbox and Maptiler access token if you'd like to work on features that concern the map.

+## Roadmap

+We urgently need to stop spending so much money on our Google Cloud hosting service (Firebase).
+A redesign of our website that avoids such extreme cost is needed, or else we need to find a different Node.js hosting provider.
+Please help us solve this ridiculous problem.

 ## Usage
 From a terminal located at project root, install project dependencies: